The Byzantine Choral Inheritance

 Founded in 1991, Cappella Romana specializes in the sacred vocal repertoire of the Mediterranean East.
 Cappella Romana received national attention in The New York Times and NPR with their 2019 release Lost Voices of Hagia Sophia, presenting medieval Byzantine chant in the virtual reality of the cathedral’s unique acoustic signature (over 11 seconds of reverberation).
 At the Utrecht Early Music Festival in the Netherlands, they presented this program in a sold-out finale concert.

 HEALTH AND SAFETY: Cappella Romana follows CDC and local health regulations.
-All singers are fully vaccinated and are tested during the performance period.
 For more information, please click here.

 Venues